amedeos/amedeos.github.io/_drafts/2023-02-26-Change-ODF-osd-disk-flavor.md

 **NOTE**: on the last command you must see **cephosd: completed removal of OSD X**, where X is your osd id (in my case zero).

-check ceph health status, where you can see a degraded state due to one osd removal:
+Check the Ceph health status, where you can see a degraded state due to one osd removal:

 ```bash
 $ oc rsh ${MONA}